 - Preference will be given to blogs that directly relate to the work of the Council, its affiliates, and its members.

-If you are interested in writing a piece for the Literacy & NCTE blog, we suggest submitting a pitch outlining your topic and angle (50–150 words) to Felice Kaufmann, who can provide feedback and direction prior to a full-post submission.
+If you are interested in writing a piece for the Literacy & NCTE blog, we suggest submitting a pitch outlining your topic and angle (50–150 words) via email.
+We can then can provide feedback and direction prior to a full-post submission.
 Please note that writers may be encouraged to submit on proposed topics, but we are not able to guarantee publication until a post has been submitted and reviewed.

 Full-post submissions should be sent as attached Word documents, and should include:

 - a title;

 - photo of 2 MB or less of the author, preferably in a setting (such as in a classroom, library, office or outside) or of content related to the blog (please note that any images of students must be accompanied by permission forms signed by guardians);

 - a 1–2 sentence biography of the author(s);